OpenDigitalTwin-Dev/FENGSim/README.md

 Consequently, all the commands and the README.md files will be revised to be the rules and the notebooks in the Warp AI terminal.

+This is really interesting.
+Since Warp operates as a terminal, it can use commands like grep and find to search for particular files, such as README.md, and also look for specific content, like installation instructions, within those files.
+The outcomes can then be input into the AI.
+As a result, our SDK is a great data source for Warp.

 <div align="center">
 <img decoding="async" src="/image/warp.png" width="1800">
 </div>